Automatic Backward Filtering Forward Guiding for Markov processes and graphical models: Unpacking the compositional structure within generations

 This corresponds to our earlier observation, that the $h$-transform can be computed in the tree one vertex and its children at a time.
 It illustrates that the transform as we have considered it until now is structure preserving on a directed tree.
 This property is lost in case of a general DAG.

 To illustrate the issue, we consider Doob's $h$-transform for the DAG in Figure \ref{fig:collider}.
 The rightmost picture shows the situation corresponding to a collider in graphical models.
 Here $\kappa_1 = \kappa_{1a}\otimes \kappa_{1b}$ has product form, but $\kappa_2$ does not.
 The transformed kernel $\kappa_1^\star$ typically won't have product form, the states become entwined \citep{jacobs2019structured}.
-The solution is to break this dependency through backward marginalisation, was touched upon at the end of subsection \ref{subsec: guided process on DAG}:

-In applying the backward map, one generic way to propagate $h$ to its parents consists of splitting both $h$ and $m$ by marginalisation.
-We call this \emph{backward marginalisation}.